top of page

 1. Product

 Philip Kloter defined a product as “something that can be offered to a market for appreciation, acquisition, use or consumption, and that can satisfy a desire or a need” (Kotler & Armstrong, 2010).
-Meeting consumer needs has become increasingly important in the past decade that many marketers have renamed product P to problem P. After all, a product will be successful when solving customer problems.
+Meeting consumer needs has become increasingly important in the past decade, and many marketers have renamed product P to problem P. After all, a product will be successful when solving customer problems.

 If you plan to develop a new product, always keep in mind some questions that you will need to answer for your team or marketing consultant: